Marist Poll: History

+Methodology

+Marist polls are typically conducted through random digit dialing in a dual frame manner, contacting both cell phones and landlines, with cell phones comprising the majority of its national sample.
+Marist modifies the proportion of its frames for local polling, based on data from the National Health Interview Survey.
+Marist has also used a blend of phone, text, and online surveying for some polls.
+Marist's frames are primarily obtained from Dynata.
+Marist uses stratified sampling based on geography.
+Respondents are contacted through a Voxco computer-assisted telephone interviewing system by live interviewers, typically recruited from the undergraduate student body.
+Callbacks of phone contacts may be attempted depending on the result of an attempted call.
+As of 2024, a typical poll will see around a 1% response rate.
+Polls are typically conducted across 3 to 5 days.

+Marist conducts weighting of survey results with US Census data on the variables of age, gender, income, race, and region.
+Likely voters are identified through a turnout model that incorporates their expressed chance of voting, interest in the election, and past election participation.

 Partnerships

 In 2012, the Marist Poll teamed with NBC News and The Wall Street Journal to conduct surveys in key presidential battleground states.
 Consequently, MIPO accurately predicted the results of the presidential contest and U.S. Senate and governor races in each of these states.
+Other media institutions Marist has partnered with include Telemundo, McClatchy, NPR, PBS Newshour, and Yahoo News.

 During the summer of 2013, MIPO announced they have conducted a survey on Performance-enhancing drugs (PEDs) in Major League Baseball.
 Specifically, the poll asked whether or not players linked to clinics that provide PEDs, such as Biogenesis, should be suspended—even if they did not fail a drug test.
 The second question asked if players who used PEDs should receive eligibility for the Hall of Fame.

 On the October 22, 2013 edition of Real Sports that HBO's longtime, sports-themed monthly newsmagazine and the Marist Poll have launched a new, indefinite joint-polling initiative.
 Towards the end of the program on October 22, host Bryant Gumbel announced the results of a HBO Real Sports/Marist Poll: a comprehensive national survey conducted by the Marist Poll in mid-July, 2013 with more than 1,200 Americans over the age of 17 on the topic of concussions and brain trauma in football.

 In 2015, Marist temporarily suspended polling of the candidates for nomination during the Democratic primaries and Republican primaries out of concern that polls were being inappropriately used to decide who was included and excluded from the primaries.